Planning a City Break in Bucharest?

 Where to Eat?

-In Bucharest there are numerous Romanian restaurants that besides the great food, they are also popular for the traditional atmosphere created through live music and dance performances.
-If you are vegetarian or fan of international cuisine, not to worry, as you will also find places that will meet your expectations.
+In Bucharest, there are numerous Romanian restaurants that besides the great food, they are also popular for the traditional atmosphere created through live music and dance performances.
+If you are a vegetarian or a fan of international cuisine, not to worry, as you will also find places that will meet your expectations.

 Tourists visiting Bucharest have many options in terms of accommodation.
 There are good boutique or chain hotels of all standards offering great conditions and comfort for their guests comparable with those from Western Europe.
 There is also the option of hostels or rent apartments.